 Commitments To Your Traveler Self

 In addition to commitment, we talk a lot about self-care, and for good reason: taking care of yourself means you are better suited to take care of others when you need to.
 And as a medical traveler, that’s a pretty important aspect of the job!
-This year, ditch those canvassed statement resolutions.
+This year, ditch those basic statement resolutions.
 You know the ones I’m talking about…

 “This year, it will be different.”